 Q. What if a player is selected?

 If a player has been selected, their name will be posted online to the appropriate team after tryouts.
 Effort will also be made to contact the player by telephone.

 Q: Are tryouts open to all boys & girls?

 A: Yes, tryouts for each team are open to all boys & girls of the correct age.

 Q: What travel obligations will we have?

 A: Each team's annual plan will be outlined prior to tryouts usually before the Saturday scrimmage session.
 The coach's along with the training staff have determined the league and tournament needs for each age group.
 There are some required events for White and Navy teams, but, outside of this, each coach, working with the team's trainer, team manager, parents, and players, will organize an annual plan for the team.
-Typically, we begin to travel within the state at U10 and out of state at U12 or U13 for our Premier A "White" teams.
+Typically, we begin to travel within the state at U10 and out of state at U13 for our Premier A "White" teams.
 These tournaments are a way to expand the competition level, exposure to college scouts, and to experience soccer in another region.
-Out of state tournaments consist of WAGS, Capitol Cup, Dallas Cup, Adidas Final Four Showcase, Raleigh Shootout, & Blue Chip Showcase to name a few.
+Out of state tournaments may consist of WAGS, Capitol Cup, Dallas Cup, Adidas Final Four Showcase, Raleigh Shootout, PDA, & other national showcase events, to name a few.
 See the coach at tryouts to evaluate the basic plan for the team.

 Q: My son/daughter is currently not registered to Team Boca and wants to tryout.
 Does he/she have to attend all tryout dates?
 There are other teams she may want to tryout for also.